Francis2025xmf/Francis/README.md

-# Evalauting the State of Senior Healthcare, Challenges and Recommendations.
+# Evaluating the State of Seniors Healthcare in Canada: Challenges, Innovations, and Policy Recommendations

 *By: Francis Ankona Diawuoh*